bineta1994/my_dictionary/README.md

 ## **Deployment**

 I have been committing and storing my work on github throughout the development process.
 The project is deployed to github.
 Github provides us a link to access the project.
+I also deployed the project to heroku

 ## **Credits**